inkdropapp/docs-old/src/pages/privacy.md

 ### Inkdrop uses Stripe.

-Inkdrop uses [Stripe](https://www.stripe.com/) to collect and use payment card payment data.
+Inkdrop uses [Stripe](https://www.stripe.com/) to collect and use card payment data and billing information.
 You can read [the privacy policy for Stripe online](https://stripe.com/privacy).

 ### Inkdrop uses Mixpanel.